- Most recent publications

 - “We the People: Social Media and Sustainability,” in: Jeff Caswell, ed., Connect: Marketing in the Social Media Era, Blurb, 2009 (Out of print)

-- Where Is Your Toothbrush? – A travel blog exploring how to feel at home anywhere in the world.
-Home can be anywhere you decide, anywhere you make it.
-Home is where your toothbrush is.
+- Where Is Your Toothbrush? – A travel blog exploring how to feel at home anywhere in the world through food and drink.

 I am hyperactive.